zone117x/node-cryptonote-pool/README.md

   * Pool hashrate
   * Each miners' hashrate
   * Blocks found (pending, confirmed, and orphaned)
-  * Total paid out
-* Light-weight front-end using API to display pool data
+* Light-weight front-end using API to display data
+* Worker login validation (make sure miners are using proper wallet addresses for mining)

 #### Under Development

-* Worker login validation (make sure miners are using proper wallet addresses for mining)
 * New tab showing blocks (pending, unlocked, and orphaned)
 * More stats for individual worker (total shares submitted, total paid out)
-* Ability to configure multiple ports - each with their own diff and vardiff settings

 ### Community / Support